-Any worker/officer undertaking the operation of a Council vehicle or plant found to have in excess of the prescribed concentration of alcohol in their bloodstream or to have operated a vehicle under the influence of an illegal drug shall be subject to Disciplinary Procedures under section 36.
-Disciplinary Procedures- Local Government (State) Award 2014.

-- Any worker/officer found to be consuming alcohol in a Council workplace during normal working hours except at a recognised social event shall be subject to Disciplinary Procedures under section 36.
-Disciplinary Procedures- Local Government (State) Award 2014. - Any worker/officer found to be using or under the influence of an illegal drug in a Council workplace during working hours shall be subject to Disciplinary Procedures under section 36.
-Disciplinary Procedures- Local Government (State) Award 2014. - In addition, any worker/officer found to be in possession of illegal drugs or alcohol in a Council workplace during working hours shall be disciplined under section 36.
-Disciplinary Procedures- Local Government (State) Award 2014.
+- Any worker/officer undertaking the operation of a Council vehicle or plant found to have in excess of the prescribed concentration of alcohol in their bloodstream or to have operated a vehicle under the influence of an illegal drug shall be subject to Disciplinary Procedures under the Disciplinary Procedures- Local Government (State) Award. - Any worker/officer found to be consuming alcohol in a Council workplace during normal working hours except at a recognised social event shall be subject to disciplinary procedures under the Disciplinary Procedures- Local Government (State) Award. - Any worker/officer found to be using or under the influence of an illegal drug in a Council workplace during working hours shall be subject to disciplinary procedures under the Disciplinary Procedures- Local Government (State) Award. - In addition, any worker/officer found to be in possession of illegal drugs or alcohol in a Council workplace during working hours shall be disciplined under the Disciplinary Procedures- Local Government (State) Award.